sbt/sbt-native-packager/src/sphinx/formats/windows.rst

 0.8 or lower
 ~~~~~~~~~~~~

-For this versions windows packaging is automatically activated.
+For these versions windows packaging is automatically activated.
 See the :doc:`Getting Started </gettingstarted>` page for information
-on how to enable sbt native packager.
+on how to enable sbt-native-packager.

 Configuration
 -------------